- Abdominal Aortic Aneurysm

 - Care of the Baby in the Delivery Room

 A newborn baby is wet from the amniotic fluid and can easily become cold.
 Drying the baby and using warm blankets and heat lamps can help prevent heat loss.
 Often a knitted hat is placed on the baby's head.

-- Care of the Uncircumcised Penis
+- Care of the Uncircumcised Penis in Teens

 In an uncircumcised boy, the foreskin will begin to separate from the glans, or the tip of the penis.
 This happens naturally while the male is an infant.
 This is called foreskin retraction.

 - Caring for the Mother: Physically and Emotionally

 Nap when your baby naps.
 Take warm, shallow baths several times a day if you had stitches after delivery.
 Wear a supportive bra and use warm compresses to help with milk letdown.

 Carnitine is a natural substance that the body uses to process fats and produce energy.
 Carnitine deficiency is when not enough of the nutrient carnitine is available to cells in the body.
 This can cause muscle weakness and heart or liver problems.

 Carnitine palmitoyl transferase (CPT) deficiency is a very rare condition that causes muscle weakness and other symptoms.
 It happens because of a problem with 1 of 2 enzymes, CPT1 or CPT2.
 Enzymes are substances in the body that help cause chemical reactions.